bitofbinary/bitofbinary/content/blog/2022-05-01-few-thoughts-on-blogging.md

 For me blogging started around 2003 when Wordpress was launched.
 This was also the time when I was heavily invested in Microsoft ecosystem.
 After spending many years working with ASP and VB, I found .NET to be a relief.
 During this time I also got involved with the local [Microsoft community](https://www.ssw.com.au/ssw/NETUG/SSWUpdate/_2006_02__Do%20you%20understand%20the%20value%20of%20consistency_.htm)

 I created a website which I don't remember and wrote content which is not relevant or useful to either me or anyone else (I think).
 This went on for few years and I finally hosted my blog on my own domain called [OneDotNetWay.com](https://web.archive.org/web/20100602053942/http://www.onedotnetway.com/page/2/).
 I no longer own that domain.
 At that time, I thought that my site looked kinda cool.
-Yes, this is an opinion :)
+You may think otherwise, and I will be in complete agreement with you.

 ![onedotnetway.com](/images/posts/onedotnetway.png)

 Things were looking good and my blog was getting popular.
 The traffic was growing and other popular sites were linking to my content.
-It was nowhere near some of the [top technical blogs](https://blog.codinghorror.com/) of that time, but still I was enjoying the attention and benefits I was getting.
+It was nowhere near some of the [top technical blogs](https://blog.codinghorror.com/) of that time, but I was enjoying the attention and benefits coming my way.

 With that only-interesting-to-me history, it is time to reflect on the good and bad.